Hans Raj Khanna: Post-judicial career

 Upon the suspension of the emergency, the Janata Party which was preparing for the impending elections urged him to contest them but he refused and preferred instead to carry on chamber practice.
 He was highly active with it, taking international arbitrations into his early nineties.

 After Indira Gandhi lost the elections of 1977, the ruling Janata Party wanted him to head the Commission of Inquiry against the illegal imposition of the emergency and the various atrocities committed during it but Khanna refused, as he felt he would appear biased against Indira Gandhi and her son Sanjay Gandhi.

 He was then offered the Chairmanship of the Finance Commission, a position he also refused.
-He did however accept the office of Chairman of the Law Commission, a post he held without any pay.
+He did however accept the office of Chairman of the Law Commission of India, a post he held without any pay.
 He resigned from its chairmanship in 1979 when he was inducted into the cabinet as Union Law Minister by Charan Singh.
 However, he resigned within 3 days.
 As it so happened, the entire government fell within six months.

-In 1982 Khanna was nominated for President of India, as a combined opposition candidate supported by as many as nine opposition parties.
+In 1982, Khanna was nominated for President of India, as a combined opposition candidate supported by as many as nine opposition parties.
 However, the Congress Party had a huge majority numerically and he lost to Giani Zail Singh.

 From 1985 until 2000, he was the national president of the Bharat Vikas Parishad, after which he became patron to the organisation.

 He was a long time board member of, and for many years the chairman of the Press Trust of India.